Harrsn/IP-Address-Changer/README.md

 This program allows you to change the IP address of your network interface easily.

+## Features:

+- Easy-to-use interface for changing IP addresses.
+- IP address validation to ensure correct formatting.
+- Graceful error handling with informative error messages.
+- Logging of all program activities to a file named 'ip_changer.log' for troubleshooting purposes.

 ## Usage:

 1. Ensure that you run the program with administrative/root privileges, depending on your operating system.